Hamad bin Said

-Hamad bin Said (died 13 March 1792) was ruler of Oman, the third of the Al Said dynasty, ruling the country between 1786 and 1792.
+Hamad bin Said (died 13 March 1792) was ruler of Oman, the third of the Al Bu Said dynasty, ruling the country between 1786 and 1792.

 Rule

 Hamad bin Said was the son of the Imam and Sultan Said bin Ahmad, who succeeded to those positions in 1783 on the death of his father, Ahmad bin Said al-Busaidi.

 Said bin Ahmad was increasingly unpopular.
 Around the end of 1785 a group of notables elected his brother, Qais bin Ahmad, as Imam.